Pamir Energyâ€™s cross-border energy programme in Bashor, Afghan Badakhshan

 aim of the Aviation division is to assist in maintaining the critical aviation

 infrastructure in support of economic development.
 The division provides

 investment, management and operational expertise and training.
 AKFED has

 taken a majority stake in Air Burkina, as part of a government privatisation

-> plan designed to ensure the long-term viability of the airline.
-In 2005,
+plan designed to ensure the long-term viability of the airline.

-> out more on Aviation Services
+out more on Aviation Services

 The Raha Leo Community Health Programme, a public-private partnership (PPP) between the Ministry of Health and Social Welfare (MoHSW), the Government of Zanzibar and the Aga Khan Foundation, serves the health needs of over 13,000 people living in Zanzibar.
 The programme focuses on improving the quality of general health services, introducing HIV/AIDS voluntary counselling and testing services (VCT), facilitating youth, community and school outreach programs, and piloting approaches to cost sharing in line with the Governmentâ€™s Health Sector Reform efforts.